 Our first stop in this birding Spain tour is in the Clot de Galvany.
-This interesting reserve was once famous for having a healthy population of Rufous-tailed Scrub Robin, but unfortunately the population has declined dramatically to just 2-3 pairs.
-However, it is still possible to find it, if you know where to look to.
-In any case, they are in Africa at the moment.
+This interesting reserve was once famous for having a healthy population of Rufous-tailed Scrub Robin, but unfortunately the population has declined dramatically to just 1-2 pairs.
+However, it is still possible to find it in other areas, but I am afraid it will become extinct very soon.

-From the hides of Clot de Galvany reserve, we find Common Tails, Shovelers, Pochard, Morhen, Little Egret, Spotless Starlin, White Wagtail and a wintering Yellow Wagtail.
-As we are on the hides, an Iberian Green Woodpecker flies off from a Carob tree and dozens of Crag Martins feed intensively on the sky.
-Then, we continue the path to spot other species such as Sardenian Warblers and a Darford Warbler calling from the top of an Anthyllis cytisoides.
+From the hides of Clot de Galvany reserve, we find different species of wildfowl, Little Egret, Spotless Starling and a wintering Yellow Wagtail.
+We take a stroll and see am Iberian Green Woodpecker flying off from a Carob tree.
+Besides, dozens of Crag Martins feed intensively on the sky.
+Then, we continue the path to spot other species such as Sardenian Warblers.
+In addition, we did see a Darford Warbler calling from the top of an Anthyllis cytisoides.
 It was the first Darford Warbler for Fabienne.
 Linnets, Chaffinches, Song Thrushes, Robins, Black Redstarts and Chiffchaffs are everywhere.